Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153498.png) [Treasure Hunter XI: Tower of Lezard Valeth (10)](https://retroachievements.org/achievement/108443)
 _Collect all treasure in Tower of Lezard Valeth_
-* One item of note in this dungeon is the Creation Gem: this accessory equitable by Lenneth give you more item transmutation choices and is critical to latter on access the most broken crafting options.
+* One item of note in this dungeon is the Creation Gem: this accessory equipable by Valkyrie give you more item transmutation choices and is critical to get access the most broken crafting options later.

 ***
 ### Black Dream Tower
 This dungeon works like a Tower of Lezard Valeth:Easy mode.
 There are tons of passageways but less than in the previous dungeon and even the boss has a similar layout to Lezard.
 There's a bit of crystal platforming needed but nothing difficult.
-You should get all of them for the achievement anyway but pay extra attention to the Fairy Bottle artifact you get: with the Creation Gem equipped you can transmute it to Orihalcon, and then transmute this to the Creation Jewel accessory which give you access to a lot of broken crafting options.
+You should get all of them for the achievement anyway but pay extra attention to the Fairy Bottle artifact you get: with the Creation Gem equipped you can transmute it to Orihalcon and then transmute this to the Creation Jewel accessory which give you access to a lot of broken crafting options.

 ![](https://media.retroachievements.org/Badge/153499.png) [Boss XII (3)](https://retroachievements.org/achievement/108444)
 _Defeat Wise Sorcerer and Dragon-Tooth Warrior in Black Dream Tower_